waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - Suicune events are strictly linear.
-- Eusine moves to Ecruteak PC likely AFTER overworld sightings (Hypothesis).
+- Eusine's location depends on quest progress.
-- Sages granting passage to Tin Tower doesn't mean sightings are complete.
+- Sages granting passage to Tin Tower indicates the "Clear Bell" event is active.
-- Tile 'type' in XML is the source of truth for collision.
-- Verification is key: Marker at (11, 20) confirms Eusine's defeat despite agent confusion.
+- Verification is key: Marker at (11, 20) in Cianwood confirms Eusine's defeat.